 Content marketing and SEO are really inseparable.
 This is truer now than ever before.
 While other factors such as backlinks are still important, Google now focuses on rewarding websites that provide the greatest value to visitors.

 There’s some confusion about this issue as some people believe that content marketing is distinct from SEO.
-This is looking at things from an outdated point of view when it was possible to rank your site by gaming the system -for example, by keyword stuffing or buying lots of low-quality backlinks.
+This is looking at things from an outdated point of view from when it was possible to rank your site by gaming the system — for example, by keyword stuffing or buying lots of low-quality backlinks.
 This approach is no longer effective since Google began cracking down on “black hat” SEO tactics.
 Here are some of the ways you can make your content more SEO-friendly.

 - Write compelling titles.
-Titles are essential for captivating readers and they also carry a great deal of weight for SEO.
+Titles are essential for captivating readers, and they also carry a great deal of weight for SEO.
 Use keyword-rich titles.
 You can gain some additional leverage by using interesting H2 and H3 headers in your articles.

 - Emphasize topics and content over keywords.
 When you cover subjects that your audience cares about, you’ll naturally include the most popular keywords.
 Of course, it doesn’t hurt to also do keyword research using tools such as Google’s Keyword Planner tool.
 However, remember that your focus should be on covering your topic in an interesting, unique way rather than using the right keywords.